Vegan lemon curd layer cake – easy, fluffy vegan lemon cake layered with vegan lemon curd and vegan lemon buttercream, perfect for any occasion!

 Vegan Lemon Curd:

 Make the lemon curd at least the day before you assemble the cake.
-Place the lemon zest (if using) and cornflour into a small pan.
-Gradually whisk in the lemon juice then whisk in the water, salt and sugar..
+Place the lemon zest (if using) and cornflour into a small non-reactive pan (such as stainless steel).
+Gradually whisk in the lemon juice then whisk in the water, salt and sugar.

 Stir over a medium heat until the sugar has dissolved then continue to cook, whisking constantly, until it comes up to a gentle simmer and becomes very thick; cook for a further minute.